belijzajac/WisniaLang/README.md

 ## Example programs

-Can be found in [tests/programs/ProgramTest.cpp](tests/programs/ProgramTest.cpp) file.
+You can find example programs in the [tests/programs/ProgramTest.cpp](tests/programs/ProgramTest.cpp) file.

+Alternatively, [try them online](https://ryugod.com/pages/ide/wisnia) (please note that the compiler binary may not be the latest version).

 ## Benchmarks